dsjoseovalle/dsjoseovalle/README.md

 - 👋 Hi, I’m @dsjoseovalle
 - 👀 I’m interested in Data Science, Machine Learning and Data Engineering
-- 🌱 I'm lifelong learner who wants to build data apps from scratch and play videogames 🎮
+- 🌱 I'm a lifelong learner who wants to build data apps from scratch and enjoys playing videogames 🎮
 - 📫 If you want to reach out, please send en email to jovalle0922@outlook.es

 <!---